sebastianbergmann/phpunit-documentation-english/src/fixtures.rst

 .. admonition:: Note

-   The the backup operation for static properties of classes is performed before a test method, but only if it is enabled.
+   The backup operation for static properties of classes is performed before a test method, but only if it is enabled.
 If a static value was changed by a previously executed test that did not have ``BackupStaticProperties(true)``, then that value will be backed up and restored — not the originally declared default value.